hsivonen/encoding_bench/README.md

 If the build is successful, it's a good idea to append `2> /dev/null` for the actual benchmarking runs to hide noise from Gecko.

+### kewb

 To use the `kewb` cargo feature for Bob Steagall's SSE2-accelerated UTF-8 to UTF-16 converter, clone `https://github.com/hsivonen/kewb`, build it and put that directory in `LIBRARY_PATH` when building encoding_bench.

+### webkit

+To use the `webkit` cargo feature, build webkitgtk-2.22.2 with the patch `webkit.patch` from this directory applied and make the resulting `.so` available in the library search paths as in the unconv case above.

 ## Selection of test data